-The Extremely Moving Youth Society has been overseeing checkpoint #3 for many years.
+Volunteers associated with Borealis Soul have been overseeing checkpoint #3 for many years.

 The Haines Junction Minor Hockey Association has been helping out for many many year with setting up the Start Line and Checkpoints 1-4 on the Thursday before the event.

 Haines Junction Minor Hockey Association was established in 1973 in order promote hockey for youth and women in Haines Junction.
 Our hockey program is run by a small, but solid group of volunteers.
 We coach various levels of hockey from Mid October to Mid-March:

 Female - ages 13 and up

 Find us on Facebook: https://www.facebook.com/groups/730545940360096/

 Hands of Hope has been helping with the running of checkpoint 2 for many years.

 Hands of Hope is a grass-roots Yukon organization that assists underprivileged children and adults in India and Nepal develop independence and self reliance.

 The Haines Friends of Recycling coordinate recycling and landfill diversion efforts at the Finish Line and SE Alaska Fairgrounds.